Williams Family

 Raymond Cartwright, age 6, son

-Maggie D. Willliams, age 25, daughter-in-law
+Maggie D. Willliams, age 25, sister-in-law

 Bennie Bacchus, age 8, niece